amit1870/abhyas/rootpy/README.md

 ## Pytest

 > pytest framework makes it easy to write small, readable tests and can scale to support
-> complex functionaly testing for applications and libraries.
+> complex functional testing for applications and libraries.

 ## Python test discoveries